SandyRodger/RB185-RB189/L1_interacting_with_a_database_in_code.md

 - We'll learn:
   - Connecting to PostgreSQL from Ruby.
   - Using the `pg` gem to perform queries.
-  - buidling dynamic SQL statements safely.
+  - building dynamic SQL statements safely.
   - structuring small command-line applications
   - Optimize queries made from Ruby programs